zainmehdi/Optical-Flow-based-Obstacle-Avoidance/README.md

 This implementation has been tested for a simulated robot in Unity3d but can be used with any modaility.
 Requires Opencv3 and ROS Kinetic.

+Details can be found on my website https://zainmehdiblog.wordpress.com/vision-based-obstacle-avoidance/

 https://youtu.be/YjuMZKcSccA